harvester/docs/docs/rancher/cloud-provider.md

 ## Health checks

 Beginning with Harvester cloud provider v0.2.0, additional health checks of the `LoadBalancer` service within the guest Kubernetes cluster are no longer necessary.
 Instead, you can configure [liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-tcp-liveness-probe) and [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) probes for your workloads.
 Consequently, any unavailable pods will be automatically removed from the load balancer endpoints to achieve the same desired outcome.

+## Known issues

+---

+### 1. In single-node cluster, the harvester-cloud-provider pod can't be ready when changing Rancher from community to prime version

+When changing Rancher from community to prime version or vice versa, the `system-default-registry` will change.
+Each pod in the guest cluster will be updated with new registry.
+Most of pods can be ready, but harvester-cloud-provider can't in a single-node cluster.
+The harvester-cloud-provider deployment set `maxUnavailable` as `25%`, so it's stuck in upgrade.
+The problem has been fixed after 103.0.3+up0.2.6 in Rancher 2.8.x and 104.0.2+up0.2.6 in Rancher 2.9.x.
+In an old cluster, a workaround is to manually remove the old pod to fix the issue.